fwd/nano-to/readme.md

 **Limited Commercial Use:**

-- ✅ Personal & Open Source Use
+- ✅ Personal & Open Source
 - ✅ Commercial use where Nano.to Usernames and/or Checkout is **NOT** the product.
 - ❌ Re-selling/Re-Packing: Nano.to Usernames and/or Checkout **IS** the product.

-Gave questions about licensing?
+Questions about licensing?
 Email: hello[@]nano.to

 Copyright © [nano2dev](https://twitter.com/nano2dev).